 - have not eaten for a long period of time.

 It is important that the details of what happened to you are evaluated by a legal professional familiar with how breath testing can go wrong and result in DUI charges.

 Blood test samples could be contaminated during processing in the lab or even at the point of collection.
 Blood alcohol content may still rise after a police stop, and your BAC during the time of driving may be lower than when the sample was collected.
 There is a specific procedure that must be followed when testing blood.
 First, the arm cannot be swabbed with isopropyl alcohol, as this can impact the BAC level.

-Secondly, blood samples can ferment if not properly stored, or be mixed with other samples if the procedures are not carefully followed.
+Secondly, blood samples can ferment if not properly stored or be mixed with other samples if the procedures are not carefully followed.
 When the blood test is done, the entire sample must be tested, as opposed to just the plasma, which is often the procedure.
 Even a perfect test could give a false reading, as with all testing, there could be an incorrect BAC level.
-Talk to our firm about what happened with your test.
+Talk to me about what happened with your test.

 Contact my firm today to learn more about how I can defend your DUI charges.